BurdujaAdrian/CS_labs/lab2/README.md

 cryptanalysis"
 Also k is the last letter anyways.

+# Conclusion:
+In conclusion, as a result of realizing this laboratory, I have learned how to decypher any cypher that is done by simply changing one letter of the alphabet to another, by exploating the natural frequency of appearance of letters in the English language.
+By looking at the number of the letters in the text, I matched them with the probability in english and swapped them.
+While analyzing the output, I started detecting patterns of letters that form sensible english frases only if a particular letter is substituted.
+By continuing this process I have decoded the text.

 ## Decoded text:
 riverbank publication no. 22, written in 1920 when friedman was28, must be regarded as the most important single publication incryptology. it took the science into a new world. entitled